 But adjusting to authentic Mexican food wasn’t easy and truthfully, I don’t wish that kind of struggle on anyone.
 And so, I thought I’d help out by offering descriptions of what have become my favorite Mexican dishes so that you won’t be as unprepared as I was on that dreadful day in Tapachula.

-WANDERING EARL’S MEXICAN FOOD FAVORITES
+WANDERING EARL’S GUIDE TO AUTHENTIC MEXICAN FOOD

 Alambres – Chopped chicken, beef or vegetables, heavily marinated and roasted on an open-flame.
 It is normally mixed with onions and peppers, covered with melted cheese and served on a plate that is far too small for the amount of food placed onto it.
 Grab a fresh tortilla, fill it up, dunk it in some spicy green salsa and chances are, you’ll be more than satisfied, as well as in need of a new shirt from the juices that tend to spill out with each bite.